stitchdata/docs/_replication/extraction/replication-keys/replication-keys.md

         content: |
           {% assign mongo-data-type-guide = site.troubleshooting | where:"key","mongo-multiple-data-types" | first %}

           Fields in MongoDB (even `_id`) can contain more than one data type.
-These data types also have a hierarchy.
 In addition, [MongoDB "ranks" data types](https://docs.mongodb.com/manual/reference/bson-types/#bson-types){:target="new"}, meaning that some are considered greater than others.
 This can lead to problems detecting new data.

           Because Stitch may be unable to correctly identify new and updated data due to how data types are sorted, it’s best to keep Replication Key fields to a single data type.
 Refer to the [Missing Mongo Data Due to Fields with Multiple Data Types guide]({{ mongo-data-type-guide.url | prepend: site.baseurl }}) for more info and examples.